cont-limno/wq-prediction/README.md

 #### Response variables

-TP, TN, chl, Secchi
+> TP, TN, chl, Secchi

-Two response variable datasets:

 1. [data/wq1_temporal.csv](data/wq1_temporal.csv) - All SUMMER observations are retained (mid-june to mid-sept) through time per lake. the multiple temporal variables to model the variation rather than modeling temporal pattern in the data….treated as repeated measure.